 There are few people in the world I respect more than my boss.
 He’s a research scientist who’s spent the last 35 years working to end the AIDS epidemic, particularly in sub-Saharan Africa.
 His work saves lives.

 But he doesn’t do chitchat, so though we’ve worked together for over a decade, he knows little about my life outside the office.
-I’ve never once mentioned meditation to him.
-My boss, let’s call him Max, also happens to be the most focused person I’ve ever met—an ability he takes for granted, so explaining concentration practice to him would be like explaining photosynthesis to a tree that’s never wondered why it’s green.
+I’ve never mentioned meditation to him.
+My boss, let’s call him Max, also happens to be the most focused person I’ve ever met—an ability he takes for granted.
+Explaining concentration practice to him would be like explaining photosynthesis to a tree that’s never had to consider how it got green.

-Because I respect Max, I’d like to give him an honest answer to the What-are-you-doing? question, rather than dodging it.
+Because I respect Max, I’ll try to give him an honest answer to the retreat question, rather than dodging it.

-Now that I think of it, it’s a good question to ask myself: Why do I want to spend hard-earned vacation weeks and several thousand dollars to sit for hours each day with a hundred other people?
-When I’m not meditating, I’ll be eating oatmeal from a vat, or mopping the dining hall floor, or showering in the shared stalls, or sleeping in cell-sized room with sheets I’ve brought from home.
+It’s also a good question to ask myself: Why do I want to spend weeks of vacations and a few thousand dollars to sit for hours each day with a hundred other people?
+When I’m not meditating, I’ll be eating oatmeal from a vat, or mopping floors, or sleeping in a cell-like room with sheets I’ve brought from home.

 The process can be wonderfully thrilling.
 The process can be hell.
-The process often alternates between extremes, interspersed with dull periods when nothing seems to be happening.
+Mostly the process alternates between extremes, interspersed with dull periods when nothing seems to be happening.
 The mind becomes a snow globe.
 The mind becomes the hand that shakes it.
-The desk on which it rests.
+The shelf on which it rests.

-Until now, two weeks is the longest stretch I’ve been able to patch together.
+Until now, two weeks is the longest stretch I’ve been able to put together.
 On those retreats, it always felt like things were quieting down just as we had to start packing.
-On a six-week retreat, I’ll triple the time.
-For a non-meditator, that may seem devoted, but compared to Tibetan Buddhists who withdraw for three-year retreats, it’s a slight surrender.
+On a six-week retreat, I’ll triple my time.
+For a non-meditator, six weeks may seem like a long time, but compared to the three-year retreats of some Tibetan Buddhists, it’s a slight surrender.

-That’s more than I’ll tell Max.
-Though as a research scientist, I’m sure he’d understand the desire to do the experiment.
-The drive for a deeper understanding.
+As a research scientist, Max will understand the desire to do the experiment.
+The urge for a deeper understanding.

 Meditation icon by Jens Tärning from the Noun Project.